Last Updated on November 19, 2022 by Dave Schoenbeck

 Are you ready to create an advisory board for your small business?
 Selecting the right members is key to your success.

-First, consider the areas of expertise that would be most beneficial to your business.
-It would help include people who have achieved the kinds of success you’re pursuing.
-Still, you should also welcome experts in other helpful areas, such as marketing, information technology, or HR.
+First, consider the areas of expertise most beneficial to your business.
+It would help include people who have achieved the success you’re pursuing.
+Still, it would help if you welcomed experts in other helpful areas, such as marketing, information technology, or HR.
 These people can be indispensable resources when you need clarity.

 Once you’ve identified the types of people you’ll need, get specific.
 Ask your network for recommendations, browse LinkedIn, or attend local networking events to find the people that can add value.
-It’s better to ask people you already have a good relationship with, but you can reach out to strangers if you think they would be amenable.
+Of course, it’s better to ask people you already have a good relationship with, but you can reach out to strangers if you think they would be amenable.

 Finally, consider how you would like your advisory board to function.
 Would you instead bring everyone together for a regular meeting, or would you prefer to meet with your advisors individually?
-The meeting structure will depend on your individual needs and the relationship you have with your advisors.
+The meeting structure will depend on your individual needs and your relationship with your advisors.

 If you keep these things in mind when you create an advisory board for your small business, you should be able to choose the right people to help your company thrive.

 Have you decided to create an advisory board for your small business?
 A business coach can help you get started.
-Fill out my contact form, and let’s discuss how to create advisory board roles and responsibilities for your business.
+Please fill out my contact form, and let’s discuss how to create advisory board roles and responsibilities for your business.